Academic Affairs

 High School Equivalency (HSE) Testing

 College of DuPage is the official site for administration of the High School Equivalency (HSE) Tests for DuPage County residents.
 HSE Testing offers adults who have not completed high school the opportunity to take the HSE Tests and earn the Illinois High School Equivalency Certificate from the State of Illinois.
-For more information or to register to take the HSE Tests, visit www.cod.edu/testing.
+For more information or to register to take the HSE Tests, visit the HSE webpage.
 No formal preparation is required to take the HSE Tests; however, individuals may take HSE preparation courses through the College.
 For information about preparation courses, contact Continuing Education at (630) 942-3697 or visit cod.edu/hse.

 Learning Commons